Nolan B. Aughenbaugh

-Nolan B. Aughenbaugh (born 1928) is an American Professor Emeritus of Geological Engineering at the University of Mississippi.
+Nolan Blaine Aughenbaugh (July 29, 1928 – April 5, 2017) was an American Professor Emeritus of Geological Engineering at the University of Mississippi.

 Biography

-Aughenbaugh was born in Akron, Ohio and was an Antarctic explorer during the International Geophysical Year.
+Aughenbaugh was born in Akron, Ohio, and was an Antarctic explorer during the International Geophysical Year.
 He also holds a Ph.D. in Civil Engineering from Purdue University.

-Aughenbaugh is married and has three children.
+Aughenbaugh was married and had three children.
+He died on April 5, 2017, at the age of 88.